nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/normalize_handler.rst

     </component>

 .. tip::
-  ノーマライザを設定せずに、以下のようにハンドラを設定した場合、デフォルトで提供される前後のホワイトスペースを除去するノーマライザが自動的に適用される。
+  When the handler is configured as follows without configuring the normalizer, a normalizer that removes the leading and trailing whitespace provided by default is automatically applied.

   .. code-block:: xml

     <component class="nablarch.fw.web.handler.NormalizationHandler" />

-.. [#whitespace] ホワイトスペースの定義は :java:extdoc:`Character#isWhitespace <java.lang.Character.isWhitespace(int)>` を参照
+.. [#whitespace] For the definition of whitespace, see :java:extdoc:`Character#isWhitespace <java.lang.Character.isWhitespace(int)>`